 Board of Directors

-Nora Locken, Moscow, Vice President
+Nora Locken, Moscow, President

 Nora is a founding board member of the Idaho Walk Bike Alliance.
 She lives in Moscow with her husband and young son.
 Nora was motivated to become involved in biking and walking advocacy at the statewide level by a desire to better connect local advocacy work and decision-makers in Boise.
 She continues to be excited about the possibility of more sidewalk, pathway and bike lane connectivity.
 Providing safe walking and biking options is a great economic equalizer and a fun way to get around town!